 How much of Vitrolife's capital expenditure (CAPEX) is eligible under the EU Taxonomy?

 In 2024, Vitrolife reported that SEK 106.70 million of its capital expenditure (CAPEX) was eligible under the EU Taxonomy, representing 26% of the company's total CAPEX.
 Of this amount, SEK 45.50 million (11% of total CAPEX) was classified as Taxonomy-aligned.
-This means that 15% of Vitrolife's CAPEX is eligible but not aligned, indicating that these investments either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).
+This means that 15% of Vitrolife's CAPEX is eligible but not aligned, indicating that these investments either did not meet the technical screening criteria, failed to comply with the Do No Significant Harm (DNSH) requirements, or lacked evidence of meeting the Minimum Safeguards (MSS).a

 How much of Vitrolife's eligible CAPEX is aligned with the EU Taxonomy?